 Mindful Wonder Retreats are more than just a weekend camping trip away.
-They are for those entrepreneurs and creatives who are ready to use the elements of nature to unlock their creativity and understand themselves on a whole new level.
-That is why all participants who attend Mindful Wonder Retreats go through an application process.
+They are for those entrepreneurs and creatives who are ready for transformation.
+That is why, unless you have attended a past retreat or are already working with me, all participants who attend Mindful Wonder Retreats must go through an application process.

 Once your deposit is in, you will be directed to a welcome page where you will be able to find a detailed itinerary of the trip, a packing list, important dates, and forms that must be filled out prior to the trip.

 As a fellow nature lover, spiritual seeker, and life explorer, I’ve always been passionate about creating opportunities to bring people together, help them challenge their perceived limits, and empower their personal discoveries.